 Although leadership roles may be thrust on persons in any given time or context, they must quickly decide at the earliest possible moment the level of their capacity and commitment to leadership.
 This is the meaning in a larger sense of accepting the invitation of history, i.e., choosing to accept responsibility thrust on one by time and circumstance, especially a challenge of great historical importance.
 This is exemplified in Harriet Tubman at the crossroads of freedom and enslavement deciding whether to simply escape herself or give her life to the liberation of her people.
 It is reflected in Martin Luther King's choosing whether to live a life of restricted middle class comfort in the midst of racist oppression or responding to the call of his community to resistance.
 It is demonstrated in Malcolm X's deciding whether to remain lost in his lumpen life of self-orientation or discipline himself, ground himself in his faith and knowledge, and prepare himself to become a noble witness and world-historical servant of his people.
 And it is expressed in Fannie Lou Hamer's choosing whether to remain time-keeper and racial captive in the killing fields of Mississippi, or put down her pencil and paper, question the concept and practice of America and dedicate her life to service, sacrifice and struggle for her people.

-Dr. Maulana Karenga, Professor of Black Studies, California State University-Long Beach, Chair of The Organization Us, Creator of Kwanzaa, and author of Kwanzaa: A Celebration of Family, Community and Culture, [www.Us-Organization.org and www.OfficialKwanzaaWebsite.org].
+Dr. Maulana Karenga, Professor of Africana Studies, California State University-Long Beach, Chair, Us, Creator of Kwanzaa and Nguzo Saba, and author of Kawaida & Questions of Life and Struggle [www.MaulanaKarenga.org].